linode/docs/docs/platform/manager/an-overview-of-the-linode-cloud-manager/index.md

 ### Find Credit Remaining

-In the Cloud Manager, to find the amount of available credit that you have:
+To find the amount of available credit that you have:

 1. Click on the **Account** link from the sidebar menu.